- See a full list of publications

 Former PhD students

-This project will focus on enhancing the understanding of the underpinning plasma physics and chemistry of PE-PLD.
-You will combine state-of-the-art multiscale numerical modelling with direct measurements of plasma properties performed in the YPI Laboratories.
-The overall aim of the research is to provide predictive knowledge of high-quality thin film production, superior to current empirical methods.
+This project will focus on creating high-quality thin films but also on enhancing the understanding of the underpinning plasma physics and chemistry such that film properties can be created by design rather than empirical trial-and-error.
+For this you will combine state-of-the-art multiscale numerical modelling with direct measurements of plasma properties performed in the YPI Laboratories.